 Gastroenterology (gastros = stomach, enteron = intestine, logy = study of) is literally the study of the disorders and diseases that affect the entire digestive tract.
 It encompasses the complete digestive pathway that food takes, from the mouth, moving through the stomach, small and large intestinal tracts, and then being eliminated via the anus.
 The digestive tract also includes the esophagus, gall bladder, bile ducts, pancreas, and liver.

-When a patient is experiencing an abnormal symptom in any one of these areas, or has been diagnosed by a General Physician (GP) with a disorder/disease of the digestive tract, the GP often refers the patient to a Gastroenterologist for further diagnosis and treatment.
+When a patient is experiencing an abnormal symptom in any one of these areas, or has been diagnosed by a General Physician (GP) with a disorder/disease of the digestive tract, the GP often refers the patient to a Gastroenterologist in nyc for further diagnosis and treatment.

 How Is a Gastroenterologist Different From a General Physician?